pwyliu/authd-trigger/README.md

 # authd-trigger
-[ossec-authd](http://ossec-docs.readthedocs.org/en/latest/programs/ossec-authd.html) is useful, but you can't leave it running all the time because it eats a ton of CPU and has no authentication or authorization.
+[ossec-authd](http://ossec-docs.readthedocs.org/en/latest/programs/ossec-authd.html) is useful, but you can't leave it running all the time because it eats a ton of CPU and has no authentication.
 This poses a challenge for automating agent registration.

 Authd-trigger solves this problem in a super dumb way.
-It lets you remotely start `ossec-authd` by making an HTTP POST to an api endpoint.
-After a set amount of time (by default 15 minutes) the authd process is shut down.
+It lets you remotely start `ossec-authd` by making an HTTP POST to an api.
+After a set amount of time (by default 15 minutes) the authd process is shut down automatically.
 You can optionally set up a password so only authorized clients can start the daemon.

 ## Dependencies
 * Python 2.7+